gaara42/LaTeX_Boilerplate/readme.md

 ### What's New

+* Split each different example into its own chapter for easier maintenance.
+Should also make it easier for people to find and use examples.
+(2013.03.17)
+* Added equation macro along with new command to include code bits directly in the project.
+Improved `build.bat` to allow for more defaults to be set, saving key presses.
+Improved page height and margin calculations.
+(2013.03.16)
+* Demo of previous new features, improvement to `build.sh` to bring it up to date with `build.bat`.
+Added an example .eps file to show postscript integration works (2013.03.03).
+* New functions to make list creation easier, improve the default `\href` function, \answer function for document-wide switching on/off of specific text (useful for answer keys), and much more.
+Improvement to multifig to allow better detection of different inputs and adjust formatting accordingly (2013.02.23).
 * Added color to the figures and table titles, improved index formatting, provided example alternative titlepage, and expanded multi-figure function to accept 2-4 figures and adjust accordingly.
 Added defaults to batch file.
 Slightly changed organization of some tex files (see `titlepage.tex`).
 (2013.01.11)
 * Improved table of contents referencing, added nested indexing example and function, and several new packages.
 (2013.01.10)
 * Margins and text height/width are now relative rather than absolute, if page size changes, text should dynamically change as well.
 (2013.01.10)